Stanley Donwood

 Dan Rickwood (born 29 October 1968), known professionally as Stanley Donwood, is an English artist and writer.
-Since 1994, he has created all the artwork for the rock band Radiohead with their singer, Thom Yorke, plus many of Yorke's other projects, including Atoms for Peace and the Smile.
-In 2002, the pair won a Grammy Award for Best Recording Package for the Radiohead album Amnesiac.
-Donwood also creates artwork for Glastonbury Festival, and has published books of short stories and a memoir.
+Since 1994, he has created all the artwork for the rock band Radiohead with their singer, Thom Yorke.
+He also creates art for many of Yorke's other projects, including Atoms for Peace and the Smile.
+In 2002, Donwood and Yorke won a Grammy Award for Best Recording Package for the Radiohead album Amnesiac.
+Donwood also creates artwork for Glastonbury Festival and has collaborated on several works with the nature writer Robert Macfarlane.
+He has published books of short stories and a memoir.

 Career

 Rickwood uses the pen name Stanley Donwood.
 He said: "I like to separate the person I am at home — washing up, vacuuming, picking up the kids from school and so on — from whoever Stanley Donwood is."
 He described record shops, with their shelves of album covers, as his introduction to art.

 Radiohead

 Donwood and the Radiohead singer, Thom Yorke, met as art students at the University of Exeter.
 Donwood said his first impressions of Yorke were that he was "Mouthy.
 Pissed off.
 Someone I could work with."
 Yorke wrote: "I met him first day at art college ...
 I figured I'd either end up really not liking this person at all, or working with him for the rest of my life."
 After university, Donwood traveled the country busking as a fire breather.

 Radiohead released their first album, Pablo Honey, in 1993.
 Unhappy with the cover art, Yorke asked Donwood to help produce the art for their next release, the 1994 EP My Iron Lung.
 Donwood was not a fan of rock music, and said he took the work because he knew Yorke.
 He said in 2015: "[Radiohead] wasn't my cup of tea at all.
 Now they have seen sense and are a lot more electro.
 I like their stuff now."
 Donwood has worked with Yorke to create artwork for all of Radiohead's releases and promotional material since.
-Donwood works as Radiohead record, allowing the music to influence the artwork.
+He works alongside Radiohead, allowing the music to influence the artwork.

 Whereas Donwood described himself as having a tendency towards "detailing and perfectionism", he said Yorke is "completely opposed, fucking everything up ...
 I do something, then he fucks it up, then I fuck up what he's done ... and we keep doing that until we're happy with the result.
 It's a competition to see who 'wins' the painting, which one of us takes possession of it in an artistic way."
 In 2025, the Guardian wrote that Donwood and Yorke had "created some of the most recognisable, ubiquitous and maybe even iconic album covers of their generation".

 In 2002, Donwood and Yorke won a Grammy Award for Best Recording Package for the special edition for the album Amnesiac.
 Donwood contributed to Kid A Mnesia Exhibition, a 2021 interactive experience with music and artwork from Kid A (2000) and Amnesiac (2001).
 He also creates artwork for Yorke's solo records and Yorke's bands Atoms for Peace and the Smile.